Skip to content

 Research has shown that an imbalance of good and bad bacteria in the gut (dysbiosis) can result in a number of digestive health conditions such as constipation, diarrhoea, flatulence, and bloating4.
 Some bacterial groups are more prone to gas production than others, including Enterobacteriaceae and Clostridia5.

 Dysbiosis can be caused by a number of factors.
 These include poor diet, high sugar levels (as sugar feed pathogens in the gut), antibiotics, stress and genetics.
 If you think your bloating is a symptom of dysbiosis, taking a probiotic supplement may be a positive step towards rebalancing your body's good bacteria.
 By influencing the environment within your gut, you can help restore it to a healthy balance.
+Learn more on this topic by reading Gut Health - All You Need to Know.

 Are you following a wholefood, plant-based diet?
 Diet is one of the most important factors in regulating the gut microbiome.
 The modern ‘convenience diet’ is high in refined sugars, and low in gut-supporting fibre and general variety.
 This can lead to an imbalance in bacteria – lower levels of good Prevotella and higher levels of potentially bad Firmicutes and Proteobacteria6.
 Research has shown that by increasing your consumption of high-fibre fruits, vegetables and wholegrains, you can increase your levels of beneficial butyrate.
 Butyrate is a short-chain fatty acid which is thought to have highly protective functions in the body.
 It’s found in higher levels in those that follow a plant-based diet.